rrice/docker-dotnet-sample/README.md

-# Comprehensive Dockerized .NET Microservice Sample
+# Comprehensive .NET Microservice Sample

 ## Motovation

-This is my personal comprehesive dockerized .NET application project.
+This is my personal comprehesive containerized .NET application project.
 I wanted to be able to create something that is less of "toy" sample and more of a "real world" sample.
 I see a lot of developers get stuck trying to get from the basics to something more advanced.
 Even with myself, I find myself wondering if I can be a better